hsiong/learning-my-note/devops & achitect/uml.md

 - The two inherited classes have all the properties as the Order class.
 In addition, they have additional functions like dispatch () and receive ().

 <img src="https://user-images.githubusercontent.com/37357447/189291508-d97d63c5-7c12-4660-a0e1-937fd21edfe0.png" alt="image" style="zoom:50%;" />

+#### Where to Use Class Diagrams?

+In a nutshell it can be said, class diagrams are used for −

+- Describing the static view of the system.
+- Showing the collaboration among the elements of the static view.
+- Describing the functionalities performed by the system.
+- Construction of software applications using object oriented languages.

 ### Object Diagram